Ch-sriram/burger-builder/README.md

-# burger-builder
+# Burger Builder

-React App for Building/Customizing a Burger
+A Demo Application for Building/Customizing a Burger with Meat, Bacon, Cheese & Salad (Lettuce), built using React.